franke-hub/SDL/src/cpp/Edit/Xcb/Editor.md

 -------- Footnotes -----------------------------------------------------------

-[^why-mv-split]: Why split move into cut and paste?
+[1]: Why split move into cut and paste?
 The quick answer is that it simplicifies REDO and UNDO logic.
 Move can move lines or blocks from one file to another.
 Since REDO and UNDO are file-specific operations, it would be impossible to REDO or UNDO a file to file move after one of the files was closed.

-[^sj-no-delimiter]: Split and join operations may modify the no-delimiter line as part of their normal operation.
+[2]: Split and join operations may modify the no-delimiter line as part of their normal operation.
 It's not a special case.